 We all need to eat.
 Sometimes (or most of the time) we find ourselves in situations where eating out or buying ready-made meals is not an affordable/available/wanted option.
 One of the best ways to reduce costs is to learn how to cook and actually do it.
 Cooking your own meals can help save money when you’re travelling (especially in locales where eating out is expensive), stretch funds during fieldwork (especially on weekends towards the end of the season when your funds have dwindled), and if you have a limited income to begin with (hello fellow graduate students!).
 Unfortunately, many of us don’t know how to cook or where to begin.
 Luckily, I have found an amazing, free, and delicious resource to get you started.
 Follow along this curated habits post to learn more.

 Over the years, I asked the great home cooks I know how they learned how to cook.
 Many of them said the same thing: They found a solid cookbook.
 This makes sense.
 If you don’t know what you’re doing and someone who does gives you instructions, you follow them.
 If it works, you keep following them.
 The nice thing about a solid cookbook is that you can trust the recipes.
 While finding recipes on the internet is super easy, trusting them is a whole other story.
 Sure there are reviews and ratings, but it can quickly get overwhelming.
 For those of you who want (and need) to learn how to cook, while saving money, I have found a great resource for you.
-The cookbook is called ‘Good and Cheap‘ and you can download it for free here or buy it on Amazon!
+The cookbook is called ‘Good and Cheap‘ by Leanne Brown and you can download it for free here or buy it on Amazon!

 To give you a little background, this cookbook was created by Leanne Brown in an effort to provide a resource for people who have very limited budgets, especially individuals receiving SNAP/Food Stamps benefits (about $4/day) in the USA.
 The cookbook was part her final project for her Master’s degree in New York University’s Food Studies program.